Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation

-In the remaining sections, we introduce some notation and motivate the causal problem more precisely.
-We then discuss the HBB, posterior computation, and choice of hyperparameter values.
-We show how the stratum-specific BB and the smoothed bootstrap are limiting cases of the HBB.
-Simulation studies are conducted assessing the performance of the HBB relative to dominant approaches in the causal literature under a variety of complex settings.
+In the next section, we introduce some notation and motivate the causal problem more precisely before outlining the HBB and related computation.
+After, we will discuss simulation studies assessing the performance of the HBB relative to dominant approaches in the causal literature under a variety of settings.
 We end with an analysis contrasting the risk of adverse events for proton versus photon therapies across various cancer types.
-We demonstrate how our approach can be easily combined with both parametric and nonparametric models for different outcome types to estimate a variety of common marginal causal estimands contrasting adverse event risk.